If Your Kids Aren't Scared of Disappointing You, Are You Even Parenting?

 Let’s rip the Band-Aid off right now—This country has solid programs for unruly teens.
 Group homes.
 Residential treatment centers.
 Structured environments that tackle the root causes of bad behavior while giving kids the tools to rebuild themselves.
 These programs aren’t some pipe dream—they exist, they work, and they’ve saved countless lives from spiraling into crime, addiction, or worse.

-Newsflash: your child didn’t just wake up one day deciding to act like a menace to society.
+Newsflash: your kid didn’t just wake up one day deciding to act like a menace to society.
 That mess started at home—with YOU.
 Stop blaming “the streets,” stop blaming the music, stop blaming the teachers, stop blaming the system.
 Where the hell were you?
+Women make up the majority of single-parent households, that's common knowledge.
 You’re the guardian, the guide, the supposed adult who’s supposed to raise a human being into someone halfway functional.
-Instead, some of you are sitting back, half-asleep on the couch, scrolling TikTok while your kid is out here turning into tomorrow’s headline.
+Instead, some of you are sitting back, half-asleep on the couch, scrolling TikTok while your kid is out here turning into a slacker.
+Let’s be real—some of y’all didn’t want to be mothers.
+You just didn’t want to get an abortion.
+You let guilt, religion, or that “maybe he’ll stay if I have his baby” delusion steer your entire life off a cliff.

-Too many so-called “parents” are out here treating their bad-ass kids like untouchable little monsters, terrified of discipline, scared of what the neighbors might say, or—worse—using their kids as a walking welfare check.
+Too many so-called “parents” are out here treating their bad-ass kids like they're untouchable; terrified of discipline, scared of what the neighbors might say, or—worse—using their kids as a walking welfare check.
 Yeah, I said it.
-They’ll watch their own child turn into a slacker, a bully, or a criminal-in-training and just shrug like, “Well, that’s just how it is.”
+They’ll watch their own child turn into a slouch, a bully, or a criminal-in-training and just shrug like, “Oh well, I tried.”
 GTFOH with that nonsense!

 That’s not weakness.
 That’s not giving up.
 That’s called being realistic and owning your role as a parent.